-You can be reassured that the vast majority of specialists we recognise are fee-approved specialists and we routinely pay their eligible treatment charges in full.
+You can be reassured that the vast majority of specialists we recognise are fee-assured specialists and we routinely pay their eligible treatment charges in full.
+Please visit https://codes.bupa.co.uk/procedures to review the Bupa Schedule of Procedures and Fees.